CTP internal review NSW: challenge an insurer decision safely

 Internal review requests are usually strongest when they answer the insurer's written reasons point by point rather than just saying the decision feels unfair.
 If the dispute is really about stopped weekly benefits, work capacity, threshold injury, or refused treatment, say that clearly and attach evidence tailored to that specific issue.

-Read also: weekly payments stopped, capacity for work disputes, threshold injury disputes, and treatment refused.
+Read also: weekly payments stopped, capacity for work disputes, threshold injury disputes, treatment refused, and PIC filing steps if review fails.

 What makes an Internal Review request stronger